Wadi Rum, Jordan

 Wadi Rum’s a cool starting point to hit up other major spots in Jordan.

-• Petra: A two-hour drive takes you to the ancient city of the Nabataeans and UNESCO World Heritage Site.
+• Petra: A two-hour drive takes you to the ancient city of the Nabataeans and a UNESCO World Heritage Site.

-• Aqaba: This coastal town tempts with its beaches underwater wonders, and fun water sports.
+• Aqaba: This coastal town tempts with its beaches, underwater wonders, and fun water sports.

-• Dead Sea: Famous for healing qualities and the weird feeling of floating .
+• Dead Sea: Famous for healing qualities and the weird feeling of floating.

 How to Reach Wadi Rum